tianjuxue/jax-am/docs/source/template.rst

 Others
 ------
-Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.
+Check out the :doc:`template` section for further information, including how to :ref:`installation` the project.